Invivogen

 • Readily assessable NF-κB/AP1-inducible SEAP reporter activity

-• Screening of anti-RANKL antibodies
+• Screening of anti-RANKL and anti-RANK antibodies

 References: